ilkarslan/getting_and_cleaning_data/codebook.md

 Creates a 10299 x 66 data frame, because only 66 out of 561 attributes are measurements on the mean and standard deviation.
 All measurements appear to be floating point numbers in the range (-1, 1).

-* RUses descriptive activity names to name the activities in the data set walkingupstairs
+* Uses descriptive activity names to name the activities in the data set

+walkingupstairs

 walkingdownstairs